microbus-io/fabric/README.md

 Help us spread the word.
 Let your peers and the Go community know about `Microbus`.

 Give us a Github ⭐.
-Ask all your friends to give us one too.
-Please?
+And ask all your friends to give us one too!

 Reach out if you'd like to contribute code.